 Being Aware of Unconscious Bias & Gender Segregation Begins at a Young Age

 Are we, as parents, breaking the barriers and widen the landscape as we register our children for activities, programs, and sports?

 This summer, I signed both my children up for Techie Camp: ES Robotics.
 When sharing this with my daughter’s friend mom, her quick response was “my daughter would never want to attend a Robotics camp.”
 I smiled and said, “I did not give my 10-year-old daughter a choice.”

-Some of you may think I am mean, but I am not certain that a six year old girl signing up for cheerleading is necessarily weighing-in with her opinion either. 🙂
+Some of you may think I’m mean, but I’m not certain that a six-year-old girl signing up for cheerleading is necessarily weighing-in with her opinion either. 🙂